shirisha6/git-flow/README.md

 * Not deleting the branch as you would verify this. (ideally we should delete the branch once it is merged - this can be done manually or thorugh github settings)

 ### Branch 2 - Demonstarte 'Squash and Merge'
 * Added commit 1 for branch2
+* Added commit 2 for branch2
+* Now, squash and merge the 2 commits into single one by creating a pull request